 It would be remiss of me not to mention our two most loved, most drunk and most misunderstood substances.
 Alcohol and coffee.
 Two types of beverages deemed suitable to drink at certain times of day, and two drinks that we haven’t really understood the true implications of consuming around sleep…until now.

 The body will take what the body needs, and sleep is the pillar that holds other essential aspects of health up.
-Those other two are nutrition and exercise, but IN FACT they both mean very little if bad sleep exists.
+Those other two are nutrition and exercise, but IN FACT they both mean very little if you’re sleeping badly.
 Even your lung capacity is affected if you don’t have a good nights sleep.
 Research has proven that we eat more when we’re tired.
 And to top that off, we aren’t as efficient at metabolising the food we do consume.
-Poor quality sleep or sleep deprivation is the founding mother for all other health problems, from obesity to cancer, and everything in between.
-This is due to inflammation.
-The brain and body rest and recuperate during sleep, putting out the fires from the 16+ hours of waking time, cooling everything down storing vital information away.
+Poor quality sleep or sleep deprivation is the founding mother for all other health problems, from obesity to cancer and everything in between.
+This is due mainly to inflammation.
+The brain and body rest and recuperate during sleep, putting out the fires from the 16+ hours of wake time, cooling everything down and storing vital information away.
 The first step to mastery is understanding, and that is what is lacking in our modern world.
 If we can comprehend the verifiable reason as to why sleep is so incredibly integral, perhaps we will treat it differently.

 - Minimise blue light exposure (this means NO IPAD, NO MOBILE, NO TV) 2-3 hours before predicted bedtime.
 Read a book, sharpen your skills on a musical instrument, write in a journal, listen to music or communicate with loved ones.
 Do something more worthwhile than scrolling Instagram, or watching tasteless reality television.

 - The ambient light for the evening should be shades of yellow and orange, not bright white.
 Melatonin release will only begin when your brain get the signal that light is disappearing, and this chemical is what means you will be able to fall asleep quickly and stay asleep longer.
-If you have a lamp by your bed, shade it with an orange or red t-shirt – this is a good one, I like how it changes the colour in my bedroom to look like the Red Light District!
+If you have a lamp by your bed, shade it with an orange or red t-shirt – this is a good one, I like how it changes the colour in my bedroom to look a little bit spicy!

 - Try and eat dinner early, not shortly before going to bed.
 Your body should really have already partly digested your food by the time you’re drifting off…and stay away from SUGAR right before bed.
 Studies have found that sugar (carbohydrate) intake before a night’s rest leads to a tougher, longer time falling asleep, more wake ups and a lack of deep REM sleep.